druce/druce.github.io/index.md

 ```
 - Now you have a running Amazon instance, updated, with Anaconda installed and updated.

-5) Now we configure and run jupyter
+#4) Configure and run Jupyter

+- Final task is to set up and run Jupyter
-- create a certificate to access your jupyter notebooks via https (I just hit enter for all the values requested)
+- Create a certificate to enable https (I just hit enter for all the values requested)

 ```{bash}
 (base) ubuntu@ip-172-30-3-209:~/.jupyter$ cd